 School Meals, Morning Snacks & Milk

-School Meals - we are fortunate enough to have our own kitchen at the school and our Catering Supervisor, Sanela Delic, is always looking at ways to ensure that the children at our school have a nutritious meal that they also enjoy.
+School Meals - we are fortunate enough to have our own kitchen at the school and meals are cooked on site by Twelve15 (formerly Surrey Commercial Services).
 A copy of the menu for the current week is displayed in the office window and on a board in the reception area of the school office.
 Occasionally last minute changes may need to be made to the menus.
-More information on the service provided by Surrey school meals is provided in the link below.
+More information on the service provided by Twelve15 is provided in the link below.

 If your child has any kind of special dietary requirement ie allergies, vegetarian, religious reasons, this can be catered for.
-You should contact the school office immediately and complete a Special Diet Request Form (link to form below) and hand this into the school office.
-No alternatives can be offered unless one of these forms are completed.
+You should complete a Special Diet Request form and hand it into the school office.
+No alternatives can be offered unless this form is completed.
 Our Catering Supervisor is very happy to discuss with any parent what alternatives are available should you wish to talk to her.

 Morning Snacks and Water